east-african-techguy/DeploymentGrazor/README.md

 HOW TO RUN Deployment Grazor:

-1) Download/sync locally the script file templateScan.ps1
+1) Download/sync locally the script file templateScan.ps1 and DeploymentGrazor.ps1
 2) Open PowerShell in the Deployment Grazor folder with the permission to run scripts:
    "powershell -ExecutionPolicy Bypass -NoProfile"
 3) Import-Module ./DeploymentGrazor.ps1